eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

 ## The Reproducer

-To reproduce the issue, the submission script runs `dd` with a block size of 4096000, which is not exactly the full buffer size python uses and not a power-of-two multiple of the lustre block size.
+To reproduce the issue, the submission script runs `dd` with a block size of 4096000, which is not exactly the full buffer size Python uses and not a power-of-two multiple of the lustre block size.
 The script also tests other simple block sizes which are a power-of-two.
 Only the odd size has been observed to cause at least one of the tasks to hang.
 Using more than one task